 Experts say WebSphere can offer Domino shops a number of useful features and functions, but not every environment requires those extra capabilities.

 Here's our roundup of announcements from the Domino community.

 CHICAGO -- Security was always the bugaboo that scared enterprises away from wireless data implementations.
 That changed in 1999, said Research In Motion (RIM) Ltd. president and co-CEO Mike Lazaridis, when his company launched the first iteration ...

 Continuing from part one of this two-part series, Chuck Connell answers more ACL questions from SearchDomino.com members.

 This two-part Q&A article offers a plethora of access control list (ACL) advice from our resident security and administration expert Chuck Connell.
-From ...
+From customizing private and public ...

 An email policy expert offers advice on how to limit messaging system vulnerabilities without breaking the bank.

 Companies that don't have a sound e-mail policy open themselves up to potential lawsuits and public embarrassment.
 An expert offers insight on what your organization's plan should include.